 Appendix B: Unoccupied vs. occupied measures of device width and length

-Occupied measurements (Error!
-Reference source not found.) incorporated the user and therefore reflect the functional fit between the individual and their mobility device (e.g., feet extending beyond footplates, arms extending beyond armrests), as well as personal belongings carried during device use.
+Occupied measurements (3.2.1) incorporated the user and therefore reflect the functional fit between the individual and their mobility device (e.g., feet extending beyond footplates, arms extending beyond armrests), as well as personal belongings carried during device use.
 This approach was chosen to reflect how mobility devices are typically used in community settings, including when accessing public buildings.
 The unoccupied width and length of the devices were also collected, for completeness of the data, presented in Table A-2 & A-3 below.

 Similar to occupied measurements, all unoccupied measurements were collected with the device configured for use, reflecting the participant’s typical/preferred positioning during functional activities (e.g. seat tilted back, foot rests extended).
 Except for participants using front-powered attachments (n=6), unoccupied measurements do not include any additional aids (e.g. service animals, white cane, support person), or removable personal items (e.g. bags, backpacks).